Monica Curiel (b. 1993, Dallas, Texas)

-Rooted in the manual labor and trades of her upbringing, Monica Curiel is a multidisciplinary artist and designer who transforms construction materials—such as spackling paste, plaster, and other building mediums—into relief paintings, art objects, sculpture, furniture, and lighting.
-Born to Mexican parents from Jalisco, she was introduced to these materials working alongside her father on construction sites.
-Her practice engages with the cultural, familial, and labor histories embedded in these materials, often handled by immigrant workers like her parents but rarely recognized.
-By bringing her pieces into spaces that for her community have been places of service—cleaning homes, constructing houses, and lawn care—she honors and celebrates these communities through the beauty of art and design.
+Monica Curiel is a multidisciplinary visual artist and designer whose practice transforms construction materials, such as spackling paste and plaster, into relief paintings, sculpture, furniture, lighting, and collectible design.
+Introduced to these materials while working alongside her father on construction sites, Curiel’s work engages with the cultural, familial, and labor histories embedded in materials often handled by immigrant workers but rarely acknowledged.
+By situating her pieces in spaces connected to her community’s labor, such as cleaning homes, constructing houses, and maintaining lawns, she honors these histories through works that celebrate craft, material mastery, and refined technique.

-Curiel's diverse background includes studies in fashion and interior architecture, culminating in a Bachelor of Fine Arts from the University of Kansas in 2021.
-Navigating a cancer diagnosis during this time fostered the expansive and experimental nature of her practice, which now spans painting, sculpture, and collectible design.
+Curiel studied fashion and interior architecture before earning a Bachelor of Fine Arts from the University of Kansas in 2021.
+Navigating a cancer diagnosis during this period fostered the experimental and expansive nature of her practice, which spans painting, sculpture, and design.

 Monica Curiel by Paul Miller.jpg__PID:6fd3f3fd-49f8-44f1-beaf-fd888d02e492